janithcooray/lin_os_swap_mod/README.md

-# LineageOS 14+ Swapfile Mod
+# Android 7+ Swapfile Mod

-This Magisk module enables or increases the SWAP memory by an additional 4GB or 8GB for Lineage OS 14 or above.
-It should also work with AOSP and other ROMs, but it has only been tested on Lineage OS.
+This Magisk module enables or increases the SWAP memory by an additional 4GB or 8GB for Android 7.0 or above.
+It should also work with AOSP based ROMs, but it has only been tested on Lineage OS, ASOP and EVOX.

 ## Installation Steps
 1. Download the ZIP file for this module